In case you missed it… Sunday Circle is BACK in-person, in partnership with great local synagogues who are hosting us!

 Awardees must also have participated in 2 out of 3 FC Community Events (Philly Friendship Walk, FC Art Show, Annual Gala) in some way (i.e. attending the event or volunteering at it, actively fundraising, creating material to be displayed at the event, etc.).

-MVP is an access point for tweens and teens (6th & 7th Graders – ages 12-14) who are interested in getting involved in Friendship Circle, and being inclusive friends.
-MVP is also an engaging and meaningful Bar/Bat Mitzvah Project.
-The program builds a foundation to understand and accept each other’s differences and how to apply those lessons at school, synagogue, home, and future Friendship Circle programs!
+MVP is our inclusive access point for tweens and teens (6th & 7th Graders – ages 12-14) who are interested in getting involved in FC & being inclusive friends.
+MVP is also an engaging and meaningful Bar/Bat Mitzvah program.
+The program builds a foundation to understand and accept each other’s differences and how to apply those lessons at school, synagogue, home, and future Philly Friendship Circle programs!